eskokoivula/pizza-panic/README.md

 # Pizza Panic

-A small Finnish meme pizza game.
-Mobile-first, browser-based, music-driven.
+Is a Finnish meme pizza game I built with my son to teach him basics of vibe coding.
+Mobile-first, browser-based, music-driven, and legally not responsible for what it does to your dopamine receptors, created under conditions that could loosely be described as “product development.

 **Live:** https://pizza-paniikki.web.app

 ## What this is

-An experimental project I built with my son to teach him the ropes of vibe coding.
-The game itself is a tribute to an old Finnish pizza meme that has refused to die.
+On the surface, it is a simple mobile-first pizza game.
+Underneath, it is a serious cultural preservation project dedicated to an old Finnish pizza meme that has somehow outlived trends, platforms, attention spans, and majority of startups.

-It's an MVP.
-One HTML file, no build step, no framework, no bundler.
-Web Audio API for the music, Firebase for auth and the leaderboard.
+The idea was simple: take something deeply stupid, treat it with unnecessary respect, make it playable on mobile so he can share it on TikTok and take all the credits.

+It is fast, chaotic, Finnish, and about pizza.
+In other words, a perfectly reasonable use of modern technology.

 ## How to play